ini-bdds/bdqc/README.rst

 individual files it can be challenging to even confirm they all contain approximately what they should.

-It is intended to:
+It is useful for:

-1. validate primary input data to pipelines
+1. validating primary input data to pipelines
-2. validate output (or intermediate stages of) data processing pipelines
+2. validating output (or intermediate stages of) data processing pipelines
-3. discover potentially "interesting" outliers
+3. discovering potentially "interesting" outliers

 These use cases merely highlight different sources of anomalies in data.
 In the first, anomalies might be due to faulty data handling or acquisition